Auditory Hazard Assessment Algorithm for Humans (AHAAH)

 * AHAAH Version 2.0 has been revised to Version 2.1 to incorporate level-dependent parameters of the double-ended Combat Arms Earplug.
 See the information paper entitled "AHAAH Hearing Protection Module (Version 2.1) with Level-dependent Parameters for the Double-ended Combat Arms Earplug"

-* An ARL Technical Report entitled:"Level-Dependent Non-Linear Hearing Protector Model in the Auditory Hazard Assessment Algorithm for Humans" is "in press."
+* An ARL Technical Report entitled:"Level-Dependent Non-Linear Hearing Protector Model in the Auditory Hazard Assessment Algorithm for Humans" has been published

 Response to Technical Issues

 - An Examination of and Response to "Auditory Standard Issues" by Dr. James Stuhmiller